N0amLevi/Organizer/README.md

 # Organizer
 ### The program was tested on several computers with no problem. **Use at your own risk!**
 A program that organize all files in a folder by extension type.
 This program is written in Python using tkinter.
+Notice that you can't undo the changed (yet) but I may implement this feature in the future.

 ## Installation
 You can install the .exe file from [here](https://github.com/N0amLevi/Organizer/releases/tag/v1.0.0) and run it.